 Easy, healthy, gluten free and chock full of flavor, this baked teriyaki salmon is the perfect dinner recipe.
-It’s simple enough for a Wednesday night, but delicious enough for a weekend date night in!
+It’s glazed in an easy teriyaki sauce and ready in just 20 minutes!

 - If using previously frozen salmon, let defrost in the fridge overnight.